smariotti/Valheim/TrophyHuntMod/Package/README.md

   - night spawned thralls despawn at daytime without telling you
   - Pacifist button on Menu gets confused with colors after logout
 - TODO:
-	- Mini map pins are not moving/updating for all thralls (no repro)
+	- Mini map pins are not moving/up dating for all thralls (no repro)

 v0.10.12
 - Oops!
 Uploaded the wrong one to Thunderstore.
 Version bumped to 0.10.12.